-- Capacity: The Hydor Koralia Nano comes with the power for 240, 425, and 565 GPH levels.
-That means you can choose the circulation pump device for your 10- 65 gallons fish tanks.
+- Capacity: The Hydor Koralia Nano comes with power for 240, 425, and 565 GPH levels.
+That means you can choose the circulation pump device for your 10- 65 gallons of fish tanks.

 - Rotatable Head: The pump head rotates 360°, making it convenient for creating flow in any direction.
 This feature also makes it easier to mount it in any direction you want.

 - Anti-Vibration System: Its built-in anti-vibration system prevents any sort of disturbance.
 Besides, the magnetic mount keeps the risk of the powerhead coming loose at bay.

 - Lightweight: The Hydor Koralia Nano is a lightweight powerhead.
 It does not add much extra weight to the tank or take up a lot of space.